OwenBrush/canadian-hip-hop-radio-analysis/README.md

 ## Outline

-- This data was originally prepared to support a Doctoral Thesis by Deepak Mehmi
+- This data was originally prepared to support a doctoral thesis by Deepak Mehmi
 - I have created visualizations of the data in order to draw out insights based on the demographic qualities of artists and stations